top of page

 Course: Appetizer, Main, Vegetarian

-To truly elevate your Sicilian (idc, I claim it for Sicily) Eggplant Parmigiana, enjoy it with a delightful Sicilian red like Nero d'Avola, which beautifully enhances its rich flavours.
-For a refreshing twist, consider a crisp high-acidity white such as Etna Bianco or Vermentino, or even a lively Prosecco.
+To elevate your experience, pair this Sicilian-inspired Eggplant Parmigiana with a bold red like Nero d’Avola, which complements the rich, savoury flavours beautifully.
+For a refreshing twist, try a crisp, high-acidity white such as Etna Bianco or Vermentino, or a lively Prosecco for a sparkling contrast.

 Ingredients: